Kybrnts/ProBashProgramming/Readme.md

 * If the script is to be executed (not sourced), declare a main function.
 * Main() must be the last one to be declared so that it can use all above declared functions.
 * Call "main "$@"" as the last script command to execute it passing all arguments to it.
-* Avoid flow control outside main(): This means that ONLY below commands are allowed OUTSIDE main's declaration:
+* Minimize flow control outside main(): This means that ONLY below commands are allowed OUTSIDE main's declaration:
   * Source files (or exit if it fails), to include external declarations;
   * Function and (global) variable declarations.